30+ ACT Club

 The Campus Ministry Team coordinates retreats for students in all grades.
-Members are selected through an application process, and commissioned at the beginning of the school year.
-Alejandro Barquero, Kyle Melancon, Angie Vanderbrook, Sponsors.
+Members are selected through an application process and commissioned at the beginning of the school year.
+Leslyn Tamberg, Sponsor

 Mu Alpha Theta

-Mu Alpha Theta is the National High School and Two-Year College Mathematics Honor Society with 105,000 student members in June 2014 in more than 2100 schools.
+Mu Alpha Theta is the National High School and Two-Year College Mathematics Honor Society with over 110,000 student members in June 2017 in more than 2,400 schools in the United States and 20 foreign countries.
 The organization is dedicated to inspiring keen interest in mathematics, developing strong scholarship in the subject, and promoting the enjoyment of mathematics in high school and two-year college students.
 Donna Wilson, Sponsor

 National Beta Club